These remarkable benefits of network marketing vs. traditional business will surprise & intrigue you.

 This industry is changing because of this and people are finding more success than they did in the past because you don’t have to annoy your friends and family (or anybody for that matter) anymore.

-You just look for people who are interested.
-Hmmm… it sounds a bit like normal business marketing.
+You just look for people who are interested in your product or service.
+Hmmm… it sounds a bit like normal small business marketing.

-Well, that’s because it is, but with larger financial potential and less risk.
+Well, that’s because it is, but with larger financial potential and less financial risk.

 18) The Risk vs. Reward Ratio is Unreal